Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Methodology

 \section{Methodology}

-The software \texttt{SourceXtractor++}, whose level of performance was assessed in the EMC, is used to fit elliptically symmetric two-dimensional S\'ersic profiles \citep{Sersic-1963-sersic-model} to all galaxies detected in \Euclid images.
-We recall here the one-dimensional S\'ersic function, which describes the variation of the light intensity $I$ as a function of the angular radius $r$:
+The software \texttt{SourceXtractor++}, whose level of performance was assessed in the EMC, is used to fit elliptically symmetric 2D S\'ersic profiles \citep{Sersic-1963-sersic-model} to all galaxies detected in \Euclid images.
+We recall here the one-dimensional S\'ersic function, which describes the variation of the light intensity, $I$, as a function of the angular radius, $r$:

-with $R_\mathrm{e}$ the major-axis of the elliptical profile that encloses half of the total light (or effective radius), $I_\mathrm{e} = I(R_\mathrm{e})$ the light intensity at $R_\mathrm{e}$, $n$ the S\'ersic index characterizing the steepness of the profile , and $b_n$ a normalisation parameter depending solely on $n$.
-Because we are fitting 2D elliptical profiles, the parameters fully describing the profile also include a position angle and an axis ratio, $q$.
+with $R_\mathrm{e}$ as the major-axis of the elliptical profile that encloses half of the total light (or effective radius), $I_\mathrm{e} = I(R_\mathrm{e})$ as the light intensity at $R_\mathrm{e}$, with the S\'ersic index $n$ characterising the steepness of the profile, and with $b_n$ as a normalisation parameter depending solely on $n$.
+Because we fit 2D elliptical profiles, the parameters fully describing the profile also include a position angle and an axis ratio, $q$.

 The S\'ersic fitting procedure uses two sets of structural parameters ($R_\mathrm{e}$, $n$, and $q$), one for the VIS image alone, and another one common for the three NISP images.
 The fits were performed with a common position angle for the two models.
 This model fitting on the \Euclid images provides the aforementioned parameters as well as model photometry in the \IE, \YE, \JE, and \HE bands.
 Then, for the external data images, the structural parameters of the S\'ersic profiles obtained from the VIS image are used and only magnitudes are allowed to vary to obtain model photometry from these optical bands.
 This configuration was decided in order to fully benefit from the enhanced spatial resolution of VIS while obtaining colour information, through the comparison of VIS and near-IR parameters (see \sct\ref{sc:results-color-variation}).